anywhichway/fos/README.md

 # why

-On the funmction orineted side, we wanted to be able to expose an already existing, well-defined, and well-understood API without having to create a whole new set of documentation, build volumes of unit tests, or run the risk of changing the API semantics during the mapping/wrapping process.
+On the function orineted side, we wanted to be able to expose an already existing, well-defined, and well-understood API without having to create a whole new set of documentation, build volumes of unit tests, or run the risk of changing the API semantics during the mapping/wrapping process.
 In short, we wanted to be efficient for ourselves and others.

 On the more route based middleware side, we also wanted to a server that designed to run in Service Worker or on a server from day one.